 In the perfectly seasoned, finely shiny rice, the chef demonstrates much of his skill.

-Therefore, even a connoisseur will never drown the rice in soy sauce, but only dip the fish or vegetables a little in the soy sauce.
+That's why even a connoisseur will never put the rice in Soy sauce drown, but only dip the fish or vegetables a little in the soy sauce.

 To marinate sushi rolls in soy sauce for a short time, for example, is unbearable for the Japanese - it only makes the sushi completely salty.